aliaksander-samuseu/docs-3.0.1/source/admin-guide/oxtrust-ui.md

 ### oxAuth Configuration
 The oxAuth JSON configuration page gives easy access to the different endpoints used by Gluu Server CE.
 This page also contains the supported response, grants, and algorithms.

+#### Session Management

+Gluu Server administrator can manage oxAuth sessions with this feature.
+Documentation is available [here](../admin-guide/session.md)

 ### oxTrust Import Person Configuration
 The oxTrust Import Person Configuration page contains the configuration for